mathjax/MathJax-docs/misc/faq.rst

 Yes.
 MathJax is JavaScript code that is run entirely within the browser of the user, and so your site's actual content never leaves the browser while MathJax is rendering.
-If you are using MathJax on the CDN, it interacts with a web server to get font data but this is all put together in the browser of the reader.
-In case you have concerns about cross-site scripting, you can access the MathJax CDN service using the secure ``https`` protocol to prevent tampering with the code between the CDN and a browser.
+If you are using MathJax on a cdn, it interacts with a web server to get font data but this is all put together in the browser of the reader.
+In case you have concerns about cross-site scripting, you can access a cdn service using the secure ``https`` protocol to prevent tampering with the code between the CDN and a browser.
 (Note, though, that this currently does not work with the default url ``cdn.mathjax.org`` - see `this FAQ <#problem-https>`__